Growli

 Light

-Lettuce prefers the middle of the household lighting range — bright enough to read by all day, but never in the direct path of midday sun.
+Lettuce wants the spot a few feet back from a sunny window — bright enough to read a paperback at noon, but the sun never falls directly on the leaves.
 4-6 hours of sun; afternoon shade in heat extends the harvest window.
-A useful test: hold your hand a few centimetres above the leaves at noon.
-A faint hand shadow means good light; a sharp dark shadow means direct sun and likely too much for this species.
+A faint hand shadow at midday is the right amount; a sharp dark shadow means it's getting direct sun and probably too much.

 Watering

 Outdoor lettuce crops want shallow daily watering — lettuce roots are shallow.
 The single best habit is a finger-test before watering — push a finger 3-4 cm into the soil.
-If it comes back damp, wait a day.
-If it comes back dust-dry, water deeply at the base of the plant.
+Damp = wait a day; dust-dry = water deeply at the base of the plant.
 Keep evenly moist.
 Mulch lightly and water at the soil line to reduce slug damage.

 Soil and pot